What is a Concussion?

 Concussion Head Injury

-A concussion is a type of brain injury that changes the way it normally works and is typically caused by some trauma either directly or indirectly to the brain.
+A concussion is a type of brain injury that changes the way the brain normally works and is typically caused by some trauma either directly or indirectly to it.
+It is estimated that 1.7 to 3.8 million athletes annually suffer concussions, and at least 5.3 million Americans live with a TBI-related-disability.
+That is one in every 60 people.

 • Falls